1. OBJECTIVES OF INTERNAL CONTROL

 12. Occurrences of management override

-The administration needs to determine if the information systems utilized in the district are adequate and relevant for their intended purpose.
-The district’s administration is responsible for communicating the controls of the district and the responsibilities of each employee in the control system.
-The administration is also charged with reviewing information that may indicate a flaw in the controls that would not allow the control to detect an error in a timely fashion.
+1. ADMINISTRATION’S COMMUNICATION OF THE CONTROL: The administration needs to determine if the district’s information systems are adequate and relevant for their intended purpose.
+The district’s administration is responsible for communicating the district’s controls and the responsibilities of each employee in the control system.
+The administration is also charged with reviewing information that may indicate a flaw in the controls that would not allow the control to detect an error promptly.

-Control activities include the policies and procedures that are in place to achieve the controls desired.
+1. CONTROL ACTIVITIES: Control activities include the policies and procedures to achieve the desired controls.
 Documentation of the control activities is vital to the overall control environment.
-These activities include, but are not limited to:

 1. Segregation of duties